qkzk/fm/development.md

 - [x] Display inode number after size in context menu
 - [x] FIX: if a processus is terminated between listing (Directory) and display, the display crashes.
 Removed all unecessary unwrap.
   Display empty lines for those processes.
+- [ ] BUG: inacessible files doesn't crash display anymore but are rendered as empty lines.
+See /proc
 - [ ] numeric filenames aren't sorted properly.
 Check eza, ranger in /proc and investigate.
 Do they sort like (1, 10, 2) or (1, 2, 10) ?
+- [ ] FEAT: use lazylock or whatever to store tab width/height.
+When too small, show less metadata.
+Updates the lazylock when resizing or toggling dual

 ## TODO